MattyO/questions/readme.md

 Uses the [solve](http://docs.sympy.org/dev/modules/solvers/solvers.html#sympy.solvers.solvers.solve) function to make the system of equation more explicate and easier to understand.

+From an engineering and user experience perspective using [shapely](https://pypi.python.org/pypi/Shapely) and providing a visual solutions would probibly be more useful.
+Shapely however can only describe circles as LinearRings that are made up of a collection of points.
+Solutions may not exist if rings come to a single perfect mathamatical intersection and solutions for two points will not be an exact mathamatical solution.
+But an approximate visual solution is probibly better for the use case of finding things in a coordinate system.
+Approximate visual solutions would also guard against error in distances measured(close points are better than no points).
+Shapely would allow for overlay of maps and other contextual data.

 Q3 - Following the pointers
 ----
 Reduces pointer links to their simplest form. a->b->c can be reduced to a->c.
 Then checks for circular pointers.
 Reduce a->b->c->a  and checks for to a->a